latest nhpb_banner 1__compressed2

 Government organizations that help with rent

-The largest federal organization is HUD (Housing and Urban Development).
+The largest federal organization that provides rent payment relief is HUD (Housing and Urban Development).
 The agency administers several different programs for the homeless, tenants facing eviction, unemployed and low income families.
-HUD Housing and Urban Development helps those in need pay their rent on private apartments as well as security deposits.
+HUD is often a clearinghouse in that they provide grants to local organizations, and those places then disburse the money to people in need.
+HUD Housing and Urban Development helps those in need pay their rent on private apartments.

-The government Housing Choice Rental Voucher Program is available (Section 8) It does this by allowing families to select privately owned rental housing, including apartments, condos or townhomes.
-Very low income families or those living in poverty can get assistance with their rent from income based housing programs.
-This will require the family to pay a portion of their income for their housing expenses, including rent, utilities, and other costs.
-Read more details on HUD section 8 housing choice vouchers.
+The government Housing Choice Rental Voucher Program is available (aka Section 8), though there are often waiting lists.
+It does this by allowing families to select privately owned rental housing, including apartments, condos or townhomes to live in.
+Very low income families or those living in poverty, that apply and are part of section 8, can get assistance with their rent on those income based housing units.
+Read more details about HUD section 8 housing choice vouchers with the agencies that process applications.

 Veterans and their families can get rent help from a federal government resource known as Veterans Affairs Supportive Housing Program (VASH) as well as SSVF.
 Both of these are grant based programs that can provide financial help for one or more months of housing payments.
-This service is providing rental assistance vouchers, placement into housing locator services as well as security deposit assistance to both veterans as well as their immediate family members.
-It can also be used to stop evictions from happening.
-Read more on rent help for veterans.
+This service has a goal of offer rental assistance vouchers, placement into housing locator services as well as security deposit assistance to both veterans as well as their immediate family members to prevent homelessness.
+It can also be used to stop evictions from happening with all the details here on rent help for veterans.

-Rent relief for tenants including single parents, disabled, and seniors
+Rent help for vulnerable tenants including single parents, disabled, and seniors

-Single mothers often struggle with rent payments and need help.
-Many national and local charities or churches, as well as some government benefits, will help them pay housing costs.
-A safe, affordable home or apartment, as well as some immediate money for rent, will be offered to them and their kids.
-Find solutions for single mothers.
+Single mothers in particular often struggle with rent payments and need help.
+Many national and local charities or churches, as well as some government benefits, will help a single mom pay housing costs in an effort to keep the families together.
+A safe, affordable home or apartment, as well as some immediate money for rent, will be offered to them and their kids and learn about rent assistance resources focused on single mothers.

-Low income households with a physically or mentally disabled member can qualify for rent help.
+Struggling, income qualified households with a physically or mentally disabled member can qualify for rent help.
 The federal government has two different voucher programs as well as income subsidized apartments, and this is in addition to any SSI payments.
-Government grants can help with paying rent, there will be funds for paying energy bills as well as other housing costs.
-The goal is to ensure the individual with a handicap has a home or apartment to live in.
-Find how to receive rental assistance for a disability.
+Government grants can help people with a disability pay for everything from rent to utility bills on an apartment, as the goal of the rental and housing assistance for people with a disability is to ensure the individual with a handicap has a home or apartment to live in

 Alabama